CrossRef/event-data-user-guide/docs/data/evidence-records.md

 Finally, there are always little bits of extra information that come from sources that it's useful to have.
 The Evidence Record, Page and Action objects can all have an `extra` field to accommodate these.

-When Events are succesfully extracted, they are included along with the Action that gave rise to them.
+When Events are successfully extracted, they are included along with the Action that gave rise to them.
 They are then sent through the Event Data system for you to consume.

 The Event Data Bot spends a lot of time visiting webpages on behalf of Event Data Agents.
 Every Evidence Record contains a log of all of the URLs that were visited, and the HTTP status codes that were received.
 If you see an inconsistency in the processing of an Event Record, you can look at the log to see if it was caused by an external URL timing out, blocking the agent etc.